This factsheet is about Irritable Bowel Syndrome (IBS)

 The IBS Network provides a unique self-care programme to support people living with irritable bowel syndrome.
 The programme is available to members, to work through at home, or in IBS support groups.
 To become a member go to the website.

 These are some useful questions you can ask your doctor:

-- Have I been fully checked for other bowels conditions?
+- Have I been fully checked for other bowel conditions?

-- May I be referred to a dietician?
+- May I be referred to a dietitian?

 - Are there any IBS patient groups in my area?